 Bernard has extensive experience of policing major public events.
 These include the successful 2012 Olympics Games, 2008 Liverpool European City of Culture, State Visits, The State Opening of Parliament, many major sporting events and multiple large scale public political protests on the streets of London.

-Bernard was made a life peer in October 2017 and will take up his role as a crossbencher in the House of Lords in the coming weeks.
+Bernard was made a life peer in October 2017 and has since taken up his role as a crossbencher in the House of Lords.

 Bernard enjoys horse riding and all equestrian activities.
 He has a passion for football, playing five a side and supporting Sheffield Wednesday.
 In addition he has a love of opera.